jsungit/wine-prediction/README.md

 - Choose the best `alpha`
 - Perform final model training using best `alpha`
 - Get final `R2` score for test dataset
+- Add and commit any and all changes
+- Push your results back to your forked repository

 ### Data Dictionary